JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Swann_Gardner_and_The_Urantia_Book.md

 In the previous issue of Innerface, we presented an account of Stefan Tallqvist’s mind-boggling disclosure of two quite amazing “prophecies” that have remained undiscovered in _The Urantia Book_ until brought into the light of day by Stefan.

 We stated our belief that this new information is inexplicable in terms of human authorship of the book, which surely must be attributed to a superhuman origin.
-We now examine in detail the actual human source material that was modified in order to reveal what the book terms “missing gap” information. ([UB 101:4.9](/en/The_Urantia_Book/101#p4_9)) First we compare _The Urantia Book_ statement relating to the radius of the electron with the source work of physicist W.F.G.
+We now examine in detail the actual human source material that was modified in order to reveal what the book terms “missing gap” information. (<a id="a38_304"></a>[UB 101:4.9](/en/The_Urantia_Book/101#p4_9)) First we compare _The Urantia Book_ statement relating to the radius of the electron with the source work of physicist W.F.G.
 Swann.

 From Swann in _The Architecture of the Universe_.
 (1934): “_The mass of the electron is so small that if you should magnify all masses so that the electron attains a mass of one tenth of an ounce, that one tenth of an ounce would, on the same scale of magnification, become as heavy as the earth._”

-And from _The Urantia Book_: “_If the mass of matter should be magnified until that of an electron equalled one tenth of an ounce, then were size to be proportionately magnified, the volume of such an electron would become as large as that of the earth._” ([UB 42:6.8](/en/The_Urantia_Book/42#p6_8))
+And from _The Urantia Book_: “_If the mass of matter should be magnified until that of an electron equalled one tenth of an ounce, then were size to be proportionately magnified, the volume of such an electron would become as large as that of the earth._” (<a id="a42_257"></a>[UB 42:6.8](/en/The_Urantia_Book/42#p6_8))

 By the turn of the century, the ratio of the charge on the electron to its mass was known with a high degree of accuracy, but a similarly accurate measurement of its charge did not come until Millikan’s work in 1909.
 Once the charge was known, the electron mass could be calculated and was found to be 9.11 x 10^-28^g.
 On checking the calculations we find that Swann has used this known figure plus the known mass of the earth to calculate the magnification factor that he used to compare the relative masses of an electron and the earth.